SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 I closed my eyes.

-Outside, the canyon filled with darkness and silence.
+Outside, the canyon was filled with darkness and silence.
 The kind of silence that feels like waiting.
 Like the whole world holding its breath before something terrible happens.

 I slept fitfully, waking often to the sound of nothing.
 To the weight of stone above me.
 To the knowledge that we'd run as far as we could run, climbed as high as we could climb.